 Visually appealing, quick to install and easy to maintain, fibreglass pools are a great option.
 “Fibreglass pools have come a long way in the past 25 years,” Harvey says.
 “Once, the only fibreglass pool option was a washed-out blue colour with the top of the shell merging with a plain or exposed-aggregate bond beam around the perimeter of the pool – now the consumer is spoilt for choice on shapes, brilliant colours and the ever-increasing customisation of fibreglass pools.”
 The shell strength, longevity and safety features for children that fibreglass pools boast make them an ideal option for most projects.

 “Fibreglass pools have added safety features for kids [and are] easier to maintain [than concrete pools] due to their smooth surface.
-The building process is much quicker than concrete pools.
+The building process is much quicker than in concrete pools.
 With the wide range of shapes, sizes, colour combinations and unlimited custom-design features now on offer, it’s easy to see why fibreglass pools have become the popular choice with consumers.”

 If you have a large-scale project on your hands, a concrete pool may be the way to go.
 “Concrete pools have been around in one form or another for centuries,” Harvey says.
 “Unlike the fibreglass pool, which is built in a factory and shipped to site, a concrete pool is built on-site.
-There are more construction stages involved in building a concrete pool and therefore the build time is generally longer and the cost in most cases will be more.
+There are more construction stages involved in building a concrete pool, and therefore the build time is generally longer and the cost in most cases will be more.
 Concrete pools are ideally suited to those [who want] an unusual shape or a commercial-sized pool.”

 “An infinity pool is a swimming pool where the water flows over one or more edges, producing a brilliant visual effect,” says Harvey.
 “The water flows over the edge into a holding tank of water below.
-Costs are a lot higher than a standard pool due to engineering required to customise the pool for site conditions.
+Costs are a lot higher than a standard pool due to the engineering required to customise the pool for site conditions.
 Evaporation is also a lot higher in a negative-edge pool.”
 An infinity edge can be used to overlook another body of water and give the spectacular illusion that it is merging with the ocean or the horizon.

 To add a streamlined aesthetic to your home, you could install a pool that looks like a sheet of glass, or that appears as if it is perfectly contained without walls.
 “This effect is created by a perimeter overflow, [which is] a style used in high-end modern swimming pool designs in which the water overflows its edges and flows into a hidden slot or catch basin where it is then recycled back into the pool,” Harvey says.